 It is without a doubt that I can tell you this: being a stepmom has been one of the most challenging, most confusing, and highly emotional roller coasters that I’ve ever been on in my life.

-Thankfully, my husband, his ex-wife, their son (my stepson), and I have come to a place where we have a very limited amount of conflict within our family.
+Thankfully, my partner, their ex, their son (my stepson), and I have come to a place where we have a very limited amount of conflict within our family.
 It took some serious work and some professional help, but I can honestly say that we all love each other unconditionally.

 And the mom and I, well, we don’t love each other, but we are definitely friendly.
 This past Mother’s Day, she even sent me a gift.
 How nice!